jsconfkorea/2020.jsconfkorea.com/src/markdown/speakers/speaker-9.en.md

 title: 'p5 for 50+: How to Include Older Adults to Coding Education?'
 ---

 “p5 for 50+” is a 2020 Processing Foundation Fellowship project.
 It aims to improve the digital literacy and rights of middle-aged and older adults in South Korea — with p5.js!
-Addressing some age-specific needs in coding education, the speakers prototyped a low-barrier web app for learning p5.js.
-In the presentation, they will mainly discuss design implications for accessible education of coding.
+Addressing some age-specific needs in coding education, we prototyped a low-barrier web app for learning p5.js.
+In this presentation, we will mainly discuss design implications for accessible education of coding.